sylvievolkert/dog-breeds/README.md

   <h1>Most Popular Dog Breeds</h1>
 </div>

-<p>Dogs are a very popular choice for pet in America, with almost 50% of people owning a dog.
-The number one selling dog breed this last year was</p>
+<p>Dogs are a very popular choice for pet in America, with almost 50% of people or familiesowning a dog.
+The number one selling dog breed this last year was French Bulldog, followed by Labrador Retriever and then Golden Retriever.</p>
 # dog-breeds